solaris-games/solaris/wiki/afkRules.md

 There is a key difference between a player who has **conceded defeat** and a player who has been kicked for being AFK, a player who has conceded has purposefully resigned from the game.

 Slots for players who have conceded defeat **cannot be filled** by other players wishing to join the game, only AFK slots can be filled.

+## AI Takeover
+If a player has not been seen for **12 hours** after the game has started, the AI will take over their slot.
+The slot is reserved for that player until the player actually goes AFK (the slot opens) or the player returns before the AFK timeout.

+Players who are AI controlled will have a little robot icon on their player profile.